The accounts receivable report provides a list of customers who owe money, the amount they owe and how old the debt is.

 Foreign currency accounts receivable

-After multi-currency activation: By default this report provides a complete view of all accounts receivable in base currency (matching the balance sheet value).
-Filtering by a currency will display the customer account balances held in that currency.
+By default this report provides a complete view of all accounts receivable in base currency (matching the balance sheet value), but filtering by a currency will display the customer account balances held in that currency.

 Revaluing foreign currency accounts receivable